Home

 Germinating the seeds

-When to plant -- Your seeds should be planted in autumn, around late September/October in the Northern hemisphere.
+When to plant -- Your seeds should be planted in autumn, around late September or early October in the Northern hemisphere.
 Until then, they should be stored in their envelope in a cool spot.

 Soil -- The soil should be well draining, to keep the bulbs from rotting.
-A typical mix is half potting soil and half perlite or coarse sand.
-Screen the perlite to remove any large chunks.
-If your potting soil contains fertilizer ingredients, do not add fertilizer to the soil.
+A typical mix is half potting soil and half perlite (use small- or medium-sized perlite, not large chunks) or coarse sand.
+An alternate mix is 2 parts perlite to 1 part coir fiber, with some granular fertilizer mixed in.
+If you use potting soil and it contains fertilizer, do not add additional fertilizer to your mix.

 Sunlight -- Once your seeds sprout, move the pot to a sunny spot.
-They will need mostly-sunny conditions during the winter.
+They should be given a bright spot during the winter.
+In regions of strong, hot sun, some afternoon shade might be needed.

-Watering: Aim to the soil evenly moist throughout the growing season.
-Avoid letting it dry out completely, but also avoid keeping it waterlogged.
-You may use a moisture meter to monitor the soil moisture down at the root level.
-You can buy this at garden and hardware stores inexpensively.
+Watering: Aim to keep the soil evenly moist throughout the growing season.
+Avoid letting it dry out completely, but also don't keep it constantly saturated.
+If you're unsure if the soil has the proper moisture in the root zone, use a moisture meter.

-Frost protection -- The plants must be protected from freezing temperatures.
-You may grow them indoors in a sunny window.
+Frost protection -- They don't mind cool conditions, but they must be protected from freezing temperatures.
+You may grow them indoors in a sunny room.

 Have fun growing them!